-Assess their strengths and gaps in their current environment

-Outline recommendations for current and future improvements

-Estimate scope and costs for next steps
+- · Assess their strengths and gaps in their current environment - Outline recommendations for current and future improvements - · Estimate scope and costs for next steps

 We also encourage dealers to review FTC documentation outlining key requirements.
-Read the FTC Safeguards Rule: What Your Business Needs to Know to learn more about the important aspects that dealers need to know.
+The NADA Driven Management Guide to the FTC Safeguards Rule is also available for download.
+This booklet is simple to read and clearly explains the important aspects that dealers need to know.